gombadi/goscanssl/README.md

 This repo is still under development and the following are the proprosed improvements but more are to come.

 - better error checking.
 If one connection refused, no such host etc then stop
-- add -e to display cert expire only and a months, days, hours till expired line